jainal09/Azure-Open-Ai-Techbot/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to Azure Open AI GPT-4o Tech Bot 🤖

-Thank you for your interest in contributing to [Project Name]!
+Thank you for your interest in contributing to Azure Open AI GPT-4o Tech Bot 🤖 !
 We welcome contributions from everyone.
 Here are some guidelines to help you get started.

 ## How to Contribute